Events

 REU Award to Sarah Tague

 Sarah Tague, a junior majoring in chemistry has been accepted into the 2008 NSF Summer Research for Undergraduates (REU) Program at the University of Utah and will be working with Professor Ilya Zharov's organic, inorganic & materials chemistry research group.
 Sarah will be working with Dr. Zharov on a project entitled, “Synthesis and Investigation of Molecular Wires Terminated with Metal Nanoparticles .”
 The award carries a stipend, housing, and travel allowance.

-The summer program begins May 19 and runs for 10 weeks through July 25, 2008.
+----- Chemistry Lyceum T-Shirts are now on sale (heather grey with Lyceum Logo) for $15.
+Sign up for yours in Jeudi Davis office ASAP.
 The Chemistry Lyceum is soliciting interest in attending the Young Chemists Conference at Tufts University in Medford, MA on Saturday, April 19, 2008.

-The Chemistry Lyceum is sponsoring a Hazardous Materials and Fire Extinguisher presentation/demonstration by the Keene Fire Department in Science-102 from 2-4 PM on Friday, April 18, 2008.
+The Chemistry Lyceum is sponsoring a Hazardous Materials and Fire Extinguisher presentation/demonstration by the Keene Fire Department in Science-102 from 2-4 PM on Friday, April 18, 2008. -----

+The KSC Chemistry Lyceum is sponsoring a job fair featuring the ADIMAB company, a start-up microbioligical lab in Lebanon, NH, in Science-127 from 6-8 PM on Wednesday, April 16, 2008.
 Adimab is changing the discovery, maturation and production of fully human therapeutic antibodies.
 By integrating all aspects of antibody discovery and developing sophisticated screening methods, Adimab rapidly selects high affinity human antibodies with improved formulation and manufacturing characteristics.
 Their proprietary library design and presentation technologies enable the discovery of full-length human antibodies with broad epitope coverage and high affinity - faster than any known technology platform.

 Conventional antibody discovery is a lengthy process that involves a myriad of different technologies that need to be assembled before a commercial antibody can be produced.
 The integration of: (i) library design, (ii) display methodology, (iii) reformatting between different hosts and expression constructs, and (iv) GMP cell line development is resource intensive, time consuming, and typically results in extensive royalty obligations to multiple third parties.